ppy/osu-wiki/wiki/Daily_challenge/en.md

 - The daily challenge launched to the public on July 25, 2024 in osu!(lazer) public relase 2024.725.0.

-- On relase, you couldn't use free mods, and you couldn't view the total pass count and the cumulative total score.
+- In the initial release, free mods were not selectable, and the total pass count as well as the cumulative total score were only added in a later update.